 You’ll then have to call a fuel removal service to drain your car’s fuel tank, flush the engines, and help you get back on the road as quickly as possible.

-What will happen if you fill your petrol car with diesel?
+What happens when u put petrol in a diesel car?
 Diesel is quite thicker and oily as compared to petrol.
 That said, you’d be relieved to learn that filing your petrol car with diesel doesn’t usually cause much serious damage to your vehicle.

 Diesel is compressed to be ignited, however, petrol can ignite with a single spark from the car’s spark plugs.
 As such, the first thing that gets damaged is the vehicle’s fuel filter.
 It’ll clog up quickly, while will then make your car halt and stall.